alexpop848/react-notes-app/README.md

 # Getting Started with Create React App

 React notes application that let's you create, edit and delete notes.
-Also, notes can be market completed or uncompleted.
 </br>
 Users can create new lists and populate them with individual items.
 </br>